QuineDot/rust-learning/src/dyn-elision-trait-bounds.md

 ```
 (There is no implicit bound due to nesting the lifetimes because
 the nesting occurs in the body of the `impl` block and not the header.)

+As of the latest update to this subsection, examples with
+`allow(elided_lifetimes_in_associated_constant)` fire a deny-by-default
+forward compatibility lint, and will likely be entirely disallowed at some
+point.

 ### `impl` headers